cmar28/amsterdam_walk/comprehensive-tour-app-prompt.md

 - Support for both map view and list view of the tour stops
 - Permission handling for geolocation should be clear and user-friendly
 - Audio narration should have a consistent voice throughout the tour
+- Complete offline functionality to enable use abroad with minimal data usage
+- Caching system should persist even when browser is closed/reopened
+- Settings panel with offline management controls for tourists' convenience
+- Clear feedback on download progress and cache status